 End of the Carnival

 Tłusty Czwartek signifies the beginning of the last few days of the Carnival season.
 Known also as Zapusty in Poland, a time of great partying, balls, sleigh rides with groups playing music, great merriment and an abundance of all meat based foods („mięsopust”).
 In the last few days this included dressing up as various characters, not dissimilar to Kolęda and visiting homes in the neighbourhood.
-In the UK this year’s carnival has ended with the 46th Polski Bal at the Sheraton Hotel in London on Saturday 3rd February.
-This event is the pinnacle of the Polish calendar and is always a very special event.
-Living outside of London I don’t make it every year but it really is worth the money and all of the proceeds to charity.
-This year at midnight, thanks to the Polish Bakery in London, the guests were treated to „Pączki o Północy” variously flavoured pączki to keep up their energies for dancing into the morning hours.
+In the UK the pinnacle of this year’s carnival was the Polski Bal in London, an extravagant evening earning tens of thousands for chosen charities.
+At midnight, thanks to the Polish Bakery in London, the guests were treated to „Pączki o Północy” variously flavoured pączki to keep up their energies for dancing into the morning hours.

-These fragile and delicate cakes originally come from Lithuania and Germany.
+These fragile and delicate cakes originally come from Lithuania and Germany and are also known as Angel Wings..
 The shape resembles a complex bow or ribbon and hence the Polish name, borrowed from French – faveur – narrow ribbon, silk ribbon.
 Some say they became known as chrusty in the 1930s, perhaps not such a pretty name but more slavic in origin.
 Legend has it that faworki were created by accident.
 A young confectioner threw a thin strip of pączki dough into hot oil.
 The dough shaped itself into a braid, and after being seasoned with sugar, it turned out to be very tasty.

 Although I love pączki, I adore faworki and must admit to preferring them.
 I’ve never attempted to make pączki though home-made are definitely the best.
 I do make faworki every so often and here’s the recipe I use from the half century old, Kuchnia Polska: